This Show’s Been Running for a While, so Let’s Start at the Beginning.

 After managing international marketing experiences, I wanted to apply what I had learned to the products.
 I wanted to help Cision dig deeper into the mind of the consumer and really understand how—after we’ve caught their eye with our marketing—we could keep them engaged by creating usable, captivating, and intuitive products.

-(Yeah, I know…I was surprised, too!)
-PT was in desperate need of a branding update, and also needed someone who could help them bring new financial products to market.
+Performance Trust was in desperate need of a branding update and also needed someone who could help them bring new financial products to market.
 The opportunity to apply all of the skills I had learned throughout my career and formulate a full brand strategy was perfect for me.

-I worked closely with industry experts and leaders to help increase collaboration across the firm, and working directly alongside stakeholders to get to the root of problems and creatively solve them is an area in which I excel.
+Moving into the Tech department, I worked closely with industry experts and leaders to help increase collaboration across the firm, and working directly alongside stakeholders to get to the root of problems and creatively solve them is an area in which I excel.
 Through a fresh & continuous collaboration process, we launched the company’s first customer-facing financial software tool and continued to enhance it every quarter.

 Working in the financial sector, there’s not really much I can talk about (or show) unless it’s already public knowledge.
 However, I can tell you that I led branding and design strategy from a user-centric perspective at every point in the marketing and product life cycle.